WholesomeGodList/h-bot-old/README.md

 - [JSON-Java](https://github.com/stleary/JSON-java)

 # Setup
-If you would like to set up this bot for y)our own servers, you're going to need a few steps.
+If you would like to set up this bot for your own servers, you're going to need a few steps.

 ### Create the Discord bot